 Trekaroo’s Weekend Wanderings series offers ready-made weekend itineraries for busy families ready to explore directly from major cities!
 Need a weekend itinerary from Miami?
 Check out the Florida Keys!
-(And read below for your chance to win a $500 gift card from Shell!)

 For our summer vacation, my family and I were in search of a tropical destination without the leaving the country, a place where we could just enjoy the ocean and relax.
 We decided to take a trip to sunny Florida, but not to the land of Mickey Mouse ears and theme parks (at least not for now!)
 Instead, our destination was the Florida Keys.
 Not only did we get to relax and enjoy the sun, but we uncovered so many activities that families could enjoy.
 So kick back and read on to find ways to unlock all the family-friendly potential in the Keys.

 The Fuel Rewards Network™ program is a free loyalty program that helps you turn your everyday spending into fuel reward savings.
 Fuel Reward Network members save a minimum 3c/gal every time they fill up at Shell.
 And now, for a limited time new members can get a 25c/gal sign-up bonus when they join the program.
 To qualify, you must purchase at least 8 gallons of fuel on your first fill-up using your Fuel Rewards Network Card, while enjoying at least 3c/gal savings.
 Then, the 25c/gal will be credited to your account for your next fill-up.